kineticdata/peripherals-kinetic-platform/handlers/kinetic_request_ce_attachment_copy_remote_server_v1/README.md

   The space slug that was used.

 ==== Sample Configuration
 Error Handling:             Raise Error
-Space Slug:
-From Submission Id:      69825435-2b7b-11e7-983f-0748e4ca60e1 From Form Field Name:    File to Review
-To Kapp Slug:            services
-To Form Slug:            file-review
-To Submission Id:        2a003fbf-2b8a-11e7-983f-c7d5681811fa To Form Field Name:      File to Review
+source_space_slug:
+source_kapp_slug:           public
+source_form_slug:           request
+source_field_name:          Confidentiality Statement Form
+source_submission_id:       e5d08566-4d60-11ec-b100-99b36abf0f1e
+destination_space_slug:
+destination_kapp_slug:      queue
+destination_form_slug:      access-request-signature-verification
+destination_field_name:     Signed Document
+destination_submission_id:  a5da180d-4d62-11ec-b963-a54dee5dbbd6

 === Detailed Description
-This handler uses the Kinetic Request CE REST API to retrieve the file the user submitted in one submission to download it and upload a copy into another specified submission.
+This handler uses the Kinetic Request CE REST API to retrieve the file the user submitted in one submission to download it and upload a copy into another specified submission on another server.
 Note: this is particularly helpful when passing attachments from service to queue task or from queue task to queue task.